elehcimd/neurips-2023-repositories/README.md

-# NeurIPS 2023 GitHub repositories Collection: Unveiling the Future of Neural Information Processing Systems
+# NeurIPS 2023 GitHub Repositories Collection: Unveiling the Future of Neural Information Processing Systems

 This list of repositories is sourced from 3500+ NeurIPS 2023 related projects as scraped in the repository [awesome-neurips-2023](https://github.com/jacobmarks/awesome-neurips-2023).
 As of Today 2023-12-14, all these repositories do exist.
 If yours is missing, please open a PR, Thank You!